Singulink/Singulink.Text.TokenFormatter/README.md

 # Usage

-The only two types you need to worry about are `TokenFormatter` and `TokenOptions`. `TokenFormatter` has the following two static methods that do it all:
+The only two types exposed by the package are `TokenFormatter` and `TokenOptions`. `TokenFormatter` has the following two static methods that do it all:

 ```c#
 public static string Format(string format, object tokenValues, TokenOptions options = default);